MicrosoftDocs/Hololens/hololens/app-deploy-intune.md

 ## End User Experience

-After you have set up configuration on Intune:
+After you have set up configuration on Intune you are ready for end users to recieve your selected apps.

 Follow these steps to automatically get your app(s):
 1. Enroll your device with your tenant.